saqlaink/CKS/New/Mock1.md

 ENTRYPOINT ["/app/server"]
 EOF

+8️⃣ Reduce Linux Capabilities & Generate Kubesec Report Task

-8. A pod definition file at /root/CKS/data-processor.yaml has excessive Linux capabilities that pose a security risk.
+A pod definition file at /root/CKS/data-processor.yaml has excessive Linux capabilities that pose a security risk.

 Secure the pod by:

 Dropping ALL Linux capabilities by default

-Adding back only the NET_BIND_SERVICE capability Ensuring the pod can still bind to port 8080 Generating a kubesec scan report after fixing the pod Once done, generate the report again and save it to /root/CKS/capabilities-report.txt
+Adding back only the NET_BIND_SERVICE capability

+Ensuring the pod can still bind to port 8080

+Generating a kubesec scan report after fixing the pod

+Once done, generate the report again and save it to /root/CKS/capabilities-report.txt

 Solution
 Capabilities Reduction Solution

 The current pod possesses excessive Linux capabilities that must be restricted in accordance with the principle of least privilege.

-In the file /root/CKS/data-processor.yaml, you will observe the following:

-Original Pod Capabilities:
+Observed Original Pod Capabilities

 NET_ADMIN (network administration)

 SYS_ADMIN (system administration)

 NET_RAW (raw network access)

 SYS_PTRACE (process debugging)
-Please replace the original capabilities with the following secure configuration:

-Secure Configuration:
+Secure Configuration
 securityContext:
   capabilities:
     drop: